Mere months after launching its first full frame mirrorless camera in the EOS R, Canon is back again with an even smaller model in the EOS RP.

 Phase-detection AF is mostly the same, save for slower focusing in low-light settings.
 The max shutter speed is 1/4000 second instead of the 1/8000 in the EOS R. The Dual Pixel AF system previously available in all video settings, won’t apply when shooting in 4K with the EOS RP.
 Canon is also limiting framerate to 25fps in 4K, unlike the larger model’s ability to also do it in 30fps.
 It doesn’t appear anything has changed for 1080p, however.

-The kit lens will be the 24-105mm f/3.5-5.6 IS STM, which is also offered as a kit with the larger EOS R. Canon is set to release another six RF lenses by the end of the year.
+The kit lens will be the 24-105mm f/3.5-5.6 IS STM.
+Canon is set to release another six RF lenses by the end of the year.

 Connectivity looks to be the same as well, letting you transfer images to a smartphone via the built-in Wi-Fi connection and mobile app.
 With Bluetooth, you can control the camera hands-free as well.

-The Canon EOS RP is coming soon and available for pre-order now.
+The Canon EOS RP is available now at Best Buy.